How to Locate an Inmate

 Basic Information for Family Members Visiting Loved Ones In Custody

-If you're visiting a jailed loved one, be sure to arrive at the jail facility early.
+If you're visiting a loved one in jail, be sure to arrive at the jail facility early.
 The wait lists to visit inmates can be long, and early arrival is the only way to ensure your day won't be entirely wasted.

-Call or verify by email that your loved one is available, and that the visiting day you've chosen is valid and not blacked-out by a holiday or another sheriff-determined reason.
+Call or verify by email that your loved one is available, and that the visiting day you've chosen is valid and not blacked-out by a holiday or another reason like a lockdown.

-Upon arrival, be sure to have a valid driver's license, your loved one's inmate ID number, and be sure the car you arrive in has valid registration.
+Upon arrival, be sure to have a valid driver's license and your loved one's inmate ID number, and that the car you arrive in has valid registration.
 Be prepared to leave your cell phone in your car, along with any metal objects and writing instruments.
 Basically, act as though you were going through TSA to board an airplane.

 As with jail letters, bring a cashier's check or money order if you want to "put money on the books" for your loved one, so they can purchase necessary digestible food and toiletry items at the jail commissary.
 Extra money for phone cards will help your loved one as well.
 As you may have already discovered, collect calls from jail cost as much as 50 times as much as a normal collect call.

 If you must relay sensitive information about your loved one's case, you're best off giving the information or documents to your loved one's attorney for their next attorney interview or attorney visit.

 If you have a loved one in custody for a criminal charge, you know how frustrating and expensive it can be to communicate with them.
 If the Internet systems and databases don't have your loved one's information, locating him or her can mean hours on the phone with law enforcement.
-So, if you or a loved one is jailed, or is being investigated or charged with a crime, it's best to contact an experienced criminal defense attorney to discuss your situation and received personalized legal advice.
+So, if you or a loved one is jailed, or is being investigated or charged with a crime, it's best to contact an experienced criminal defense attorney to discuss your situation and receive personalized legal advice.